wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week1.md

 ✅ Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.
 ```

-Week1 was tough as i never worked with docker before but i spend quite much time by watching all the homework videos and also watched live cloud job role video which will definately help me to decide where i want to work in cloud.By completing technical task and homework challange i got good understandong of how docker, images and container works.As i also pushed my image to dockerhub so now i understand the purpose of docker registry repository.
+Week1 was tough as i have not worked before with docker  but i spend quite much time by watching all the homework videos and also watched live cloud job role video which will definitely help me to decide where i want to work in cloud.
+By completing technical task and homework challange i got good understandong of how docker, images and container works.As i also pushed my image to dockerhub so now i understand the purpose of docker registry repository.

 ## Technical Task

-I have completed all the tasks mentioned above in 'Technical Task' and run individual containers using Andrew
+I have completed all the task mentioned above in 'Technical Task' and run individual containers using Andrew
 [Guideline](https://github.com/omenking/aws-bootcamp-cruddur-2023/blob/week-1/journal/week1.md)
-All my code is committed in my Repo as a proof.
+All my code is committed in my [REPO](https://github.com/wasem-aslam/aws-bootcamp-cruddur-2023) as a proof.

-After completing individualrunning container app was working fine but i forgot to take screenshot.
-I also asked this question to Andrew in office hours and he said its ok.
+After completing individual running container, app was working fine but i forgot to take screenshot.
+I also asked this question to Andrew in office hours and he said its ok as i have been went through this process by running individual container apps which can be also checked by my code Repo.

 After this step, wrote docker compose yml file where i also added enviromnets,network and ports.